kodecocodes/swift-algorithm-club/Genetic/README.markdown

 ## Putting it all together -- Running the Genetic Algorithm

-We now have all the functions we need to kick off the algorthim.
+We now have all the functions we need to kick off the algorithm.
 Let's start from the beginning, first we need a random population to serve as a starting point.
 We will also initialize a fittest variable to hold the fittest individual, we will initialize it with the first individual of our random population.

 ```swift
 var population:[[UInt8]] = randomPopulation(from: lex, populationSize: POP_SIZE, dnaSize: DNA_SIZE)